changuen/iljusign-mean/README.md

-# Web Application based on MeanStack using mysql database instead of mongo database
+# Web Application based on Meanjs using mysql database instead of mongo database